Michaudsr/SEI-PROJECT-1/readme.md

 ```

 ## For the win and reaload
-if each player score is 7 that player nukes the other and Game reset. and alert stops the whole game and reload clears the game.
+If each player score is 7 that player nukes the other and Game reset. and alert stops the whole game and reload clears the game.
 ```js
 function winCondition(){
   if(pOneScore === 7){